image_pdfimage_print

 Development Orientation

-explicitly supports Macao in enriching itself as a World Centre of Tourism and Leisure, working with Guangdong to develop Hengqin, expanding its function as a Commercial and Trade Co-operation Service Platform between China and Portuguese-speaking Countries (PSCs), developing Macao into a base of exchange and co-operation with traditional Chinese culture as mainstream and other cultures flourishing in harmony.
+The Outline of the 14th Five-year Plan (2021-2025) for National Economic and Social Development and the Long-Range Objectives through the Year 2035 explicitly supports Macao in enriching itself as a World Centre of Tourism and Leisure, working with Guangdong to develop Hengqin, expanding its function as a Commercial and Trade Co-operation Service Platform between China and Portuguese-speaking Countries (PSCs), developing Macao into a base of exchange and co-operation with traditional Chinese culture as mainstream and other cultures flourishing in harmony.

-Macao SAR Second Five-Year Plan for Economic and Social Development (2021-2025)
+Second Five-Year Plan for Economic and Social Development of the Macao Special Administrative Region (2021-2025)

-Five Key Areas in the Second “Five-Year Plan”
+Five Key Areas in the 2nd Five-Year Plan

-1. Speeding up the city’s adequate economic diversification
+1. Expediting adequate economic diversification

-2. Promoting social and welfare advancement
+2. Optimising social and livelihood development

-3. Optimising the strategy to build a liveable city
+3. Promoting development of a liveable city

 4. Improving public governance

-5. Better integrating Macao into national development
+5. Integrating into overall national development

 • The Macao Special Administrative Region was established on 20 December 1999, where the Constitution of the People’s Republic of China and the Basic Law of the Macao SAR are followed, and the “One Country, Two Systems” policy is implemented.
 The city has a safe and stable society with a steadily developing economy.